Vapestaff’s Best Vapes of 2020 is the perfect place to start your search in landing a vape that checks all of your boxes.

 What’s the best type of e-liquid for vapes?

 One of the most important aspects of vaping for new users to understand is paring e liquid types with vapor devices and components.
 Unfortunately, most online vape shops don’t make this clear and new vapor consumers have no idea what types of coil heads to order.

 Below are the most common types of e liquid and the device setup needed to vape them:

-- Regular e liquid or standard, is defined as a 50PG/50VG ratio.
+- Regular e liquid, nicotine eliquids or standard e-liquid, is defined as a 50PG/50VG ratio.
 Regular e liquid is the most popular option for new vapor users because of the throat hit that a 50% PG ratio is capable delivering (further depending on the nicotine strength itself).
 Furthermore, regular e liquid is more universal than high VG options in terms of devices being able to handle/appropriate it’s viscosity.
 As a general rule of thumb, regular or standard e liquid should be used in devices with coil ratings of around 2.5 ohms.